sauravlhs/BoardGame/README.md

      ```

-   - Make the file executable using below command:
+   - Make the file executable using the below command:

      ```bash
      chmod +x k8.sh
      ```

-   - Now we can run the file using below command:
+   - Now we can run the file using the below command:

      ```bash
      ./k8.sh